The Off Grid Camper.

 OR

 The Victron inverters have about a 93% efficiency rating which is an industry leading number.
-In our experience the most popular option is a 2000w Inverter/Charger for use in an off grid camper.
+In our experience the most popular option is a 3000W Inverter/Charger for use in an off grid camper or RV.

-Inverters are sometimes required because you can not find an appliance that is made for 12v DC, some examples may be a specialty cooking appliance or a medical device.
+Inverters are sometimes required because you can not find an appliance that is made for 12v DC, some examples may be a specialty cooking appliance or a medical device like a CPAP.

-One thing to understand about inverters is their ability to draw huge amounts of power.
-They are usually involved in supplying power to larger electrical loads like an air conditioner or and induction cooktop.
-These types of electrical consumers should be limited as much as possible in an off grid system.
+One thing to understand about inverters is their ability to draw huge amounts of power from the battery bank.
+Inverters are usually involved in supplying power to larger electrical loads like an air conditioner or and induction cooktop.
+These types of electrical consumers should be limited as much as possible in an off grid system because they will drain the battery power very quickly.

-We have written an in depth guide on the Multiplus and its benefits.
+We have written an in depth guide on the Victron Multiplus and its benefits.

 Putting it all together.